frconor-ebook/meditations/_posts/2025-02-10-fidelity-in-marriage.md

 based on love and keeping that love alive---taking care of that love.

 We have the grace from the sacrament to help that to happen.
-St. Paul says; "My grace is sufficient for you" (2 Cor.
+St. Paul says, "My grace is sufficient for you" (2 Cor.
 12:9).

 He also says; "Let us never slacken in doing good, for if we do not give up, we shall have a harvest in due time" (Gal.
 6:9).